Piwniczna-Zdrój: History

 In the Middle Ages, the settlement of Piwniczna was located along a busy merchant trail, which joined Poland with Upper Hungary (now Slovakia).
-To protect the route and increase tax revenue, on 1 July 1348, in Kraków, King Kazimierz Wielki granted a privilege to a wealthy resident of Nowy Sacz, Hanko, upon which a brand new town was to be established in an oxbow of the Poprad river.
+To protect the route and increase tax revenue, on 1 July 1348, in Kraków, King Casimir III the Great granted a privilege to a wealthy resident of Nowy Sacz, Hanko, upon which a brand new town was to be established in an oxbow of the Poprad river.
 The town was granted Magdeburg rights, and was named after its location, as the Poprad oxbow was called Piwniczna Szyja.

 Piwniczna prospered in the period known as Polish Golden Age.
 Since ca. 1590 the town was governed by starostas from Nowy Sacz, but good times ended during catastrophic Swedish invasion of Poland (1655 - 1660), when Piwniczna was ransacked and burned.
 On 7 April 1769, during the Bar Confederation, a battle between rebels and Russian forces took place here.
-In 1770, Piwniczna was occupied by Austrians, and following the first partition of Poland (1772) Piwniczna became part of Austrian Galicia, in which it remained until 1918.
+In 1770, Piwniczna was occupied by Austrians, and following the First Partition of Poland (1772) Piwniczna became part of Austrian Galicia, in which it remained until 1918.
 In 1777, the population of Piwniczna was 1028.

 For most of the 19th century, Piwniczna remained a small and poor town, with no industry.
-The situation began to change in the 1870s, when the rail line Tarnów - Stroze - Nowy Sacz - Leluchow was built.
+The situation began to change in the 1870s, when the rail line Tarnów - Stróże - Nowy Sącz - Leluchów was built.
 By 1880, the population of Piwniczna grew to almost 3,000, and since late 19th century, first tourists began to arrive here.
 Among them was the doctor Juliusz Korwin Gasiorowski from Lwow, who promoted local mineral waters.